 Such a correspondence with the customer can be possible through integrating your eCommerce solution with your back-office systems.

 Personalization is the mainstay of any eCommerce setup, regardless of whether it is B2B or B2C.
 Giving your customer a personalized experience can reap significant benefits for a brand.

 For example, you decide to keep your original store for your US audience while also having an eCommerce store with customized currency and language for your foreign audiences.
-B2BWoo is a B2B eCommerce platform that allows you to offer customized pricing, catalog customization, and efficient ordering and checkout functionalities.
+B2BWoo (WooCommerce B2B) is a B2B eCommerce platform that allows you to offer customized pricing, catalog customization, and efficient ordering and checkout functionalities.

 Suppliers and merchants are an essential part of eCommerce in general.
 To maintain a long-term professional relationship with them, you need to make your inventory visible and in top shape.

 As the competitive environment grows, business owners also need to look at how the competition utilizes automation to their advantage.
 A modern eCommerce store can’t be complete without automating certain workflows.

 Again, an eCommerce solution can prove beneficial in ensuring that level of efficiency in your business operations.

 As discussed in the introduction, many businesses have taken a significant hit due to the current pandemic.
 The primary failure is that these businesses failed to adapt to the market conditions and failed to manage their supply chain effectively.